OPEN-NEXT/LOSH-OKH-tool/LOSH-tools-summary.md

   They are also (in my (Robins) opinion) the best way to document a manifest file format, as they are:
-  - targeting JSON, YAML, TOML nad some other formats
+  - targeting JSON, YAML, TOML and some other formats
   - videly supported
   - machine readable &
   - human oriented